 While the wood block printing methods still exist for textiles, the craft of printing paper this way has now been replaced by silk screens.
 The entire process includes the paper travelling from Daulatabad where it is made to Mumbai where it is sorted out to be sent to Ahmedabad for printing before coming back to Mumbai.
 “It was a lot of work but we realised that it is solving the purpose of creating employment for a craft, which would die, otherwise,” says Gajjar, as he spoke to Local Samosa from Ahmedabad.

-However, while Bombay Paperie would work with four such families back in time, it is one working with them as Gajjar observes that the printers also take up other work within Gujarat for better livelihood opportunities.
+However, while Bombay Paperie would work with four such families back in time, there is one family working with them as Gajjar observes that the printers also take up other work within Gujarat for better livelihood opportunities.
 Having said that Gajjar seems optimistic about the survival of handmade paper as he says, “Younger generation across the globe might not be buying it for writing letters, because that is what the older generation bought these paper for, but they are using it for gifting purposes.”
 Gajjar also highlights that the handmade paper by Bombay Paperie is even sold to people based in the United States, Europe and Australia.

-Amid the irony of losing the physical state of the presence of a business that is thriving on reviving the physical handmade papers, it seems a new beginning for them to rekindle the old through contemporary approaches.
+Amidst the irony of losing the physical state of the presence of a business that is thriving on reviving the physical handmade papers, it seems a new beginning for them to rekindle the old through contemporary approaches.
 Bombay Paperie is, now, working with other physical platforms to convey the importance of these papers.
 “There are certain crafts and certain skills which are inherent to human beings.
 Today, people are aware of these,” he concludes.